-Staying in the port is ideal, as you’re centrally located if you’d like to explore the scenic town or set off to a nearby beach, either on foot or with a taxi.
+Staying at the port is ideal, as you’re centrally located if you’d like to explore the scenic town or set off to a nearby beach, either on foot or by taxi.

 Located in the heart of Hydra’s charming town, Casa Melenia Hydra is a great option for accommodation if you choose to stay the night.